Factoring the Laplacian to understand topological polymers: Definitions and Preliminaries

-The discussion above solves the embedding problem while adroitly sidestepping any mention of the loop constraints themselves.
+The discussion above solves the embedding problem, but seems to avoid mentioning the loops in the graph explicitly.
 To recover the loops, observe that every loop in the graph has a divergence-free field that flows around it and every vector field perpendicular to that field obeys the corresponding loop constraint.
-The fields flowing around the loops span $\ker \div$ (for more details, see~\cite{Jiang:2011hk}), whose dimension $\edgesE - \verticesV + 1$ is exactly the cycle rank of the graph.
+The fields flowing around the loops span $\nul \div$ (for more details, see~\cite{Jiang:2011hk}), whose dimension $\edgesE - \verticesV + 1$ is exactly the cycle rank of the graph.